 (No ratings)

-Dr. Michael N. Tanious, MD is a radiologist in CHICAGO, IL specializing in interventional radiology/diagnostic radiology (ir/dr).
+Dr. Michael N. Tanious, MD is a radiologist in Chicago, IL specializing in interventional radiology/diagnostic radiology (ir/dr).
 He graduated from Medical College of Wisconsin.
-Dr. Michael N. Tanious, MD is affiliated with University of Illinois Hospital and Health Sciences System, THE BOARD OF TRUSTEES OF THE UNIVERSITY OF ILLINOIS and RESILIENCE HEALTHCARE - LAKEFRONT MEDICAL ASSOCIATES LLC.
+Dr. Michael N. Tanious, MD is affiliated with University of Illinois Hospital and Health Sciences System.

 University of Illinois Hospital and Health Sciences System